ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 Jwt consists of three main parts:

-- Header: specifies the encrypted algorithm such as HS256, RS256, etc…
+- **Header**: specifies the encrypted algorithm such as HS256, RS256, etc…
-- Payload: the actual data that we need to exchange, such as the user id, password, etc…
+- **Payload**: the actual data that we need to exchange, such as the user id, password, etc…
-- Signature: is created by combining the header, payload and the secret key.
+- **Signature**: is created by combining the header, payload and the secret key.

 Sounds confusing? so, Let’s break it down.

-Header: is the easiest part, which specifies the algorithm such as HS256 as well as the type (which is always JWT):
+Header: is the easiest part, which specifies the algorithm such as `HS256` as well as the type (which is always JWT):
 ```json
 {
   "alg": "HS256",